 Understanding Adult Literacy in the U. S.

-The Program for the International Assessment of Adult Competencies (PIAAC) is a cyclical, large-scale study that was developed under the auspices of the Organization for Economic Cooperation and Development (OECD).
+The Program for the International Assessment of Adult Competencies (PIAAC), also known as the Survey of Adult Skills, is a cyclical, large-scale international study that was developed under the auspices of the Organization for Economic Cooperation and Development (OECD).
 PIAAC is a direct household assessment designed to assess and compare the basic skills and competencies of adults around the world.
 The assessment focuses on cognitive and workplace skills needed for successful participation in 21st-century society and the global economy.
-Learn more about the 53 million U.S. adults with low literacy skills and the 74 million adults with low numeracy skills here.
+In the U.S., PIAAC is funded and led by the National Center for Education Statistics (NCES) of the U.S. Department of Education.

 The PIAAC Gateway provides access to U.S. and international resources on PIAAC.
 The Gateway includes information and resources for researchers, practitioners, program managers, policy makers, and more.

-The What Works Clearinghouse (WWC) reviewed the research on Washington State’s Integrated Basic Education Skills and Training (I-BEST) program and its impacts on community college students.
+The What Works Clearinghouse (WWC) at the Institute of Education Sciences reviewed the research on Washington State’s Integrated Basic Education Skills and Training (I-BEST) program and its impacts on community college students.
 Based on the research, the WWC found that I-BEST has positive effects on industry-recognized credential, certificate, or license completion; potentially positive effects on short-term employment; potentially positive effects on short-term earnings; and no discernible effects on credit accumulation.
 Read the full report and learn more about the studies that contributed to this rating.

-- The IES systematic research review, Adult Education Strategies: Identifying and Building Evidence of Effectiveness, suggests a need for more rigorous studies, as there is not yet much evidence to guide decision making around instructional and support strategies for adult learners.
+- The IES systematic research review, Adult Education Strategies: Identifying and Building Evidence of Effectiveness, suggests a need for more rigorous studies of adult literacy because there is not yet much evidence to guide decision making around instructional and support strategies for adult learners.
+The need for such evidence is growing in part due to the Workforce Innovation and Opportunity Act, which encourages adult education programs to use evidence-based strategies to improve services and participant success.
 The appendices for the Adult Education Strategies: Identifying and Building Evidence of Effectiveness snapshot may be found here: https://ies.ed.gov/ncee/pubs/2021007/pdf/2021007a.pdf.